Undergraduate Application Process

 Essay and Short Answers

 Applicants using The Common Application will respond to a Common Application essay prompt and Hillsdale Member Screen short answer questions.
 Applicants using Hillsdale’s online application will respond to a Hillsdale essay prompt and short answer questions via a Writing Supplement form.
+All responses should represent your own work.

 Official ACT, CLT, or SAT Scores